 Merrell Moab Speed 2 Hiking Shoes

-If you’re not bringing hiking sandals, then be sure to bring either lightweight and breathable hiking boots or trail shoes.
+If you’re not bringing hiking sandals, then be sure to bring some lightweight and breathable trail shoes that can double as sneakers when in town.
 The Moab Speed 2 hiking shoes can handle the trails but still look great with pants or leggings!

 Locals keep it casual, even at restaurants and bars, but you can’t go wrong with a pair of ballet flats, loafers, or comfy walking sandals for a night out!